 “We’re doing it for two reasons specifically.
 First is to save money, and second is to bump up diversity numbers.
 Both are important and we can do both by getting rid of all men in our workforce and replacing them with women.
 I mean, shit.
 We do illegal stuff to save a few bucks here and there.
 You’re telling me we can save 23% legally and automatically by just not hiring men?
 I’m there.”

 When we asked him to comment on whether or not he would also be leaving his position as CEO, he promptly asked us to leave his office.

-The biggest worry the company has is whether or not they can even find women who want to or are able to take the hard labor jobs that are going to be opening up.
-The answer most people come to when asked about this is no, but after even the lightest research, we found that the answer is a hard no.
+The biggest worry the company has is whether or not they can even find women who want to or are able to take the hard labor jobs that will be opening up.
+The answer most people come to when asked about this is no, and after even the lightest research, we found that the answer is a hard no.

 J.H.
 Wilson Labor isn’t necessarily leading the world on inclusiveness with women, but they’re surely leading on transparency when it comes to it.

 Happy International Women’s Day from everyone at APR!